ML4GW/aframe/docs/tasks.md

 ## Introduction to Tasks
-Beyond running individual projects in containerized environments, it is useful to 1) specify arguments with configs, and 2) incorporate tasks as steps in a larger pipeline.
+Beyond running individual projects in containerized environments, it is useful to specify arguments with configs, and 2) incorporate tasks as steps in a larger pipeline.
 To do this, we take advantage of a library called `luigi` (and a slightly higher-level wrapper, `law`) to construct configurable, modular, scalable tasks that can be strung into pipelines.

-`Tasks` are isolated pieces of code that are meant to run in isolated `Aframe` [project](./projects.md) environments.
+`Tasks` are isolated pieces of code that are meant to run in `Aframe` [project](./projects.md) environments.

 A `Task` is a class that defines two main methods

-- `requires()` specifies other `Task` dependencies
+- `requires(self)` specifies other `Task` dependencies
-- `output()` specifies a `Target`, which typically corresponds to an artifact on disk
+- `output(self)` specifies a `Target`, which typically corresponds to an artifact on disk

 A `Task` is considered complete if it's `output` "exists".
 Complete `Tasks` will not be re-run.